-Moustaki’s true passion is the relationship he has built up with his public throughout his travels.
+Moustaki’s true passion was the relationship he had built up with his public throughout his travels.
 Tours occupy most of his time.
-If he still pops up in Paris (Casino in January 97 or the Petit Journal Montparnasse in February 98), it is only so that he can return all the better to faraway lands where, in his own words, “he can rest”.
+If he still popped up in Paris (Casino in January 97 or the Petit Journal Montparnasse in February 98), it was only so that he could return all the better to faraway lands where, in his own words, “he could rest”.

 Following the publication of his memoirs “Fils du brouillard” in January 2000, Moustaki brought the house down when he performed in Paris at the legendary Olympia on June 6th.
 He continued his tour throughout 2001, performing at a series of major summer festivals including the famous “Francofolies” in La Rochelle and “Les Vieilles Charrues” in Brittany.